 - We take risks.
 We challenge the government, health service providers and community organizations to make sure they are serving all of the state’s citizens and ensuring the best possible outcomes.

 - We do our research.
 The health issues we deal with are urgent, but our work is deliberate.
-Our policy briefs and reports are diligent, data-driven, responsible and respectful.
-The questions we ask may be controversial, but our methodology is solid.
+Our policy briefs and reports are diligent, data-driven, responsible and non-partisan.
+The questions we ask may be subject to debate, but our methodology is solid.

 - We put that research in the hands of decision-makers.
 Often policy-makers have to make decisions on big issues with very little information at hand.
 Our research helps them to make informed choices about policies that affect our residents’ health.